accurascan/Android-KYC-AL/README.md

     //To change the logo at the bottom of liveness window. livenessCustomization.logoIcon = R.drawable.your_logo;

-    //To customize Alert Sound in ActiveLiveness
-    livenessCustomization.livenessAlertSound = Your Uri;

     //To customize Verified Sound in ActiveLiveness
     livenessCustomization.livenessVerifiedAlertSound = Your Uri;

     //To customize Verified Animation when Liveness is successful livenessCustomization.livenessVerifiedAnimation = R.drawable.approved_sign;

-    // Show/Hide Left-Right animation in liveness window livenessCustomization.setLeftRightAnimationVisibility = true/false;

-    //To customize Animation of looking left in Liveness Window
-    //livenessCustomization.livenessLeftMoveAnimation = R.drawable.your_animation;

-    //To customize Animation of looking right in Liveness Window
-    //livenessCustomization.livenessRightMoveAnimation = R.drawable.your_animation;

-    // To Show/Hide these icon in livneess window livenessCustomization.setLookLeftRightIconVisible = true/false;
-    //Set your custom looking Left/right arrow icon in liveness window livenessCustomization.lookLeftIcon = R.drawable.ic_left_arrow;
-    livenessCustomization.lookRightIcon = R.drawable.ic_right_arrow;

-    //To enable Oral Verification in ActiveLiveness set it to true otherwise false livenessCustomization.enableOralVerification = true;
     //To customize Voice Icon for Oral Verification in Liveness Window livenessCustomization.voiceIcon = R.drawable.your_image;
     //To customize Text Size